caltechlibrary/pubarchiver/README.md

 `microarchiver` will print informational messages as it works.
 To reduce messages to only warnings and errors, use the option `-q` (or `/q` on Windows).
 Also, output is color-coded by default unless the `-C` option (or `/C` on Windows) is given; this option can be helpful if the color control sequences create problems for your terminal emulator.

-If given the `-@` option (`/@` on Windows), this program will output a detailed trace of what it is doing, and will also drop into a debugger upon the occurrence of any errors.
-The debug trace will be written to the given destination, which can be a dash character (`-`) to indicate console output, or a file path.
+If given the `-@` option (`/@` on Windows), this program will output a detailed real-time trace of what it is doing.
+The output will be written to the given destination, which can be a dash character (`-`) to indicate console output, or a file path.

-If given the -V option (/V on Windows), this program will print version information and exit without doing anything else.
+If given the `-V` option (`/V` on Windows), this program will print version information and exit without doing anything else.